masettymahima/EarlySignal/README.md

 EarlySignal is an evolving platform.
 While the initial focus is to biild a dense peer-to-peer illness alert system for community welfare, next phases include:

-- Partnering with local and state health departments to share aggregated alerts.
+- Partnering with local and state health departments to share aggregated alerts
-- Establishing feedback loops with clinics or testing centers to validate diagnoses.
+- Establishing feedback loops with clinics or testing centers to validate diagnoses
-- Extending coverage beyond the U.S. with global boundary datasets.
+- Extending coverage beyond the U.S. with global boundary datasets
-- Adding SMS-based reporting for low-connectivity regions.
+- Adding SMS-based reporting for low-connectivity regions
-- Expanding the “collective wisdom” logic to continuously re-train diagnostic confidence models.
+- Expanding the “collective wisdom” logic to continuously re-train diagnostic confidence models

 Each step moves the system closer to a decentralized, democratized network for public-health intelligence.